-Undead Monsters and Sharks
+Undead and Chaos Monsters

-Several monsters in this set are tagged Undead.
-You may play any Undead monster from your hand into combat to help any other Undead, without using a Wandering Monster card.
-If you have a card that can be used to make a monster Undead, you may play it with a non-Undead monster to use this rule.
+Several monsters in this set are tagged Undead or Chaos.
+You may play any tagged monster from your hand into combat to help any other monster with the same tag, without using a Wandering Monster card.
+If you have an enhancer or other card that can be used to make a monster Undead or Chaos, you may play it with a monster to use this rule.